-All that matters is that it impairs the driver’s ability to drive safely.1 It is not a defense that the suspect was entitled to use the drug.2
+All that matters is that it impairs your ability to drive safely.1 It is not a defense that you were entitled to use that particular drug or needed it for a medical condition.2

-3. How do police make a DUID case?
+3. How do police build a DUID case?

 - field sobriety tests (FSTs),

 - a roadside breathalyzer test (PAS test) – a normal result may indicate you have ingested drugs rather than alcohol because breath tests detect only blood alcohol concentration (BAC) and not drug use

 - noting objective symptoms of intoxication (such as glazed eyes), and

 Law enforcement will also require you to provide a urine test or blood test (chemical test) following a DUI arrest.
 (Saliva tests cannot detect drug use.)

 4. What does it mean to “drive a vehicle”?